About Hummingbird Natives

 -

-Orders must be placed in advance through our online shop.
+Seasonally, our sales tables are stocked daily outside the stand at Old Stone Farm.
+You an also order online for pick up at the farm.
 At check out, you will be able to select from a variety of convenient pick up times.
+Details for pick up will be emailed to you.
 In the event that you are unable to find a pick up time that works for you, don’t hesitate to reach out to us at Hummingbirdnatives@gmail.com.

 -